KILTprotocol/sdk-js/docs/contribution-guide.md

     * Expected output;
     * Suggestion for the next step;
     * ...
-  * Don't hesitate to include comments.
+  * Don't hesitate to include comments;
+  * Keep it short!
+No need to overdo it: just the bit of context required to understand the method call is enough.

 💡The linting rules for the example snippet are **not** the same as the SDK codebase linting rules.
 For example, the example snippet should make use of semicolumns.
 You can see the full ruleset in `.eslintrc-jsdoc.json`, but the linter should be enough to help you figure the rules out.